Anson Burlingame: China's envoy to U.S. and European nations

-On July 28, 1868, the mission concluded at Washington, D.C., a series of articles, supplementary to the Reed Treaty of 1858, and later known as the Burlingame Treaty.
+On July 28, 1868, negotiations agreed on a series of articles, supplementary to the Reed Treaty of 1858, and later known as the Burlingame Treaty.
 The treaty provided that Chinese subjects in the United States should enjoy the same rights as citizens of the most favored nation, a legal strategy which up until that point had only been used to expand foreign privileges in China.
-Burlingame worked successfully to include a clause permitting Chinese to become citizens, which was barred by American law.
+Burlingame successfully got the treaty to include a clause permitting Chinese to become citizens, which had been barred by American law.
 This treaty was the first equal treaty between China and a western power after the Opium War.

-Subsequently, Burlingame also negotiated treaties with Denmark, Sweden, Holland, and Prussia.
+Burlingame went on to negotiate treaties with Denmark, Sweden, Holland, and Prussia.
 He died suddenly at Saint Petersburg on February 23, 1870, while negotiating terms for a treaty with Russia.
+Although there was no suspicion at the time or for nearly 150 years, researchers in 2025 published evidence from diplomatic dispatches, official reports, private letters, and medical journals that they charge indicated a "likely assassination."
+They point to arsenic, citing Burlingame’s symptoms, their severity, and progression from onset to death over six days.

+To honor his memory, the Court in Beijing raised Burlingame's posthumous status to the First Rank and awarded his family a pension of $10,000.
 He was buried in Mount Auburn Cemetery in Cambridge, Massachusetts.

 Family

 His son Edward L. Burlingame was founding editor of Scribner's Magazine.
 His grandson (Edward's son), Roger Burlingame, was an author of fiction, nonfiction, and biographies.